ltaylor2/finalproject/README.md

 across barbs and barbules within and across both feathers and feather tracts (Prum and Dyck 2003).
-Although I initially coded patches based on broad coloration method (“Carotenoid”, “Melanin”, “Structural”), the analyses here collapse all coloration methods down to a binary “Present” (vs. “Absent”) state.
-Some taxa (e.g., *Corapipo* manakins at stage 1) have a fully female-like predefinitive plumage stage which corresponds to a “Absent” score for all patches.
+Although I initially coded patches based on broad coloration method (“Carotenoid”, “Melanin”, “Structural”), the analyses here collapse all coloration methods down to a binary “Present”=1 *vs.* “Absent”=0 state.
+Some taxa (e.g., *Corapipo* manakins at Stage 1) have a fully female-like predefinitive plumage stage which corresponds to a “Absent” score for all patches.
 Each taxon is associated with an individual plumage datasheet (see .csv files in the `Data` directory).
 These sheets are then aligned across taxa with missing data marked correctly as “Absent.”

 ## Backbone Phylogeny